Cornelio Sommaruga: Controversy

-Israel refused to cooperate with a team appointed by United Nations General Secretary Kofi Annan in 2002 to investigate allegations of a massacre in Jenin, partly because Cornelio Sommaruga was personally unacceptable to the Israeli government, due to allegations that he had made a remark comparing the possibility of ICRC official recognition of the Red Star of David emblem (Magen David Adom, see Emblems of the International Red Cross and Red Crescent Movement) to recognition of a "Red Swastika".
+Israel refused to cooperate with a team appointed by United Nations Secretary-General Kofi Annan in 2002 to investigate allegations of a massacre in Jenin, partly because Cornelio Sommaruga was personally unacceptable to the Israeli government, due to allegations that he had made a remark comparing the possibility of ICRC official recognition of the Red Star of David emblem (Magen David Adom, see Emblems of the International Red Cross and Red Crescent Movement) to recognition of a "Red Swastika".

-Family life
+Personal life and death

-Cornelio Sommaruga married Ornella Marzorati in 1957 and they have six children.
+Cornelio Sommaruga married Ornella Marzorati in 1957 and they had six children.
 His son is the politician Carlo Sommaruga.

+Cornelio Sommaruga died in Geneva on 18 February 2024, at the age of 91.
+He found his final resting place at the Cimetière des Rois, which is considered the Genevan Panthéon.